 We, our executive officers and directors, MC Advisors and MC Administrator have entered into lock-up agreements with the underwriters.
-Under these agreements, we and each of these persons may not, without the prior written approval of a greements, we and each of these persons may not, without the prior written approval of agreements, we and each of these persons may not, without the prior written approval of agreements, offer, sell, contract to sell, pledge, or otherwise dispose of, directly or indirectly, or hedge our common stock or securities convertible into or exchangeable or exercisable for our common stock, except in the circumstances described below.
+Under these agreements, we and each of these persons may not, without the prior written approval of a greements, we and each of these persons may not, without the prior written approval of a greenest, we and each of these persons may not, without the prior written approval of a greenest, which person of the circumstances described below.
 These restrictions will be in effect for a period of 180 days after the date of this prospectus, which period is subject to extension in the circumstances described in the paragraph below.
-At any time and without public notice, may, in its sole discretion, release some or all the securities from these lock-up agreements.
+At any time and without public notice, and it is sole discretion, release some or all the securities from these lock-up agreements.

-Notwithstanding the above, if (i) during the period beginning on the date that is 15 calendar days plus three business days before the last day of the 180-day period described in the paragraph above, or the initial lock-up period, and ends on the last day of the initial lock-up period, we issue an earnings release or material news or a material event relating to us occurs; or (ii) prior to the expiration of the initial lock-up period, we announce that we will release earnings results during the 16 day period beginning on the last day of the initial lock-up period, then the restrictions imposed by these lock-up agreements will continue to apply until the expiration of the date that is 15 calendar days plus three business days after the date on which the issuance of the earnings release or the material news or material event occurs.
+Notwithstanding the above, if (i) during the period beginning on the date that is 17 calendar days before the last day of the 180-day period described in the paragraph above, or the initial lock-up period, and ends on the last day of the initial lock-up period, we issue an earnings release or material news or a material event relating to us occurs; or (ii) prior to the expiration of the initial lock-up period, we announce that we will release earnings results during the 16 day period beginning on the last day of the initial lock-up period, then the restrictions imposed by these lock-up agreements will continue to apply until the expiration of the date that is 18 calendar days after the date on which the issuance of the earnings release or the material news or material event occurs.